Fields of interest:

 He is currently working on two projects.
 The first, entitled The Impostor Sea: The Making of the Medieval Mediterranean, follows the activities of criminal merchants—pirates and smugglers—to rethink the relationship between religion and trade.
 Rather than “enemies of all,” this book argues that these figures were central to the making of new legal, religious, and racial boundaries in the late medieval Mediterranean.
 The second, entitled The Eastern Question, examines western views of Islam from the seventh century to the present, arguing that both positive and negative images of Islam across history share the same polemical genealogy.

 Fancy received his B.A. in English from Yale University and a Ph.D. in History from Princeton University, where he studied with William Chester Jordan and Michael Cook.
 Before coming to Yale, he taught at the University of Michigan for eleven years.
 Fancy was a Junior Fellow of the Michigan Society of Fellows, a Carnegie Scholar, an ACLS Fellow, and a Rome Prize Fellow of the American Academy in Rome.
-He is a Councillor of the Medieval Academy of America and past board member of the American Institute of Maghreb Studies and the Spain and North Africa Project.
-He has lived and worked extensively in Spain, Italy, France, and across North Africa.
+He has served as a Councillor of the Medieval Academy of America and as a board member of the American Institute of Maghreb Studies and the Spain and North Africa Project.
+He has also lived and worked extensively in Spain, Italy, France, and across North Africa.

-Professor Fancy welcomes inquiries from prospective graduate students interested in any aspect of Medieval European and/or Islamic History.
+Professor Fancy welcomes inquiries from prospective graduate students interested in any aspect of Medieval European and/or Islamic History, particularly comparative study.

 The Mercenary Mediterranean: Sovereignty, Religion, and Violence in the Medieval Crown of Aragon (University of Chicago Press, 2016; 2nd ed.
 2018) *Winner of the Herbert Baxter Adams Prize, the L. Carl Brown Prize, and the Jans F. Verbruggen Prize.*